This page will discuss containers and container images, as well as their use in operations and solution development.

 Serial and parallel image pulls

-have to wait until the one being processed is complete.
+requests have to wait until the one being processed is complete.

 Nodes make image pull decisions in isolation.
 Even when you use serialized image